vcal-project/ai-firewall/README.md

 Expired semantic cache entries are ignored automatically during lookup, but they are not physically deleted from Qdrant.

-To remove expired entries manually, use the same binary and config path as your deployment.
+To remove expired entries manually, run the pruning command with the same configuration file used by your deployment.

+Recommended usage depends on how AI Cost Firewall is deployed.

 #### Local release binary

+Use this when running AI Cost Firewall directly from the source tree:

 ```bash
 ./target/release/ai-firewall --config configs/ai-firewall.conf --prune-expired-semantic-cache
 ```

-Recommended usage depends on how AI Firewall is deployed.

 #### Installed binary / systemd deployment

-For conservative maintenance windows, stop the service before pruning.
+For conservative maintenance windows, stop the service before pruning:

 ```bash
 systemctl stop ai-firewall
 ./target/release/ai-firewall --config configs/ai-firewall.conf --prune-expired-semantic-cache
 systemctl start ai-firewall
 ```

+Adjust the config path if your systemd service uses a different --config value.

 #### Docker Compose deployment